 Hepatitis B infects through blood, sexual activities and, in small children, through saliva.
 The vaccination consists of 2 vaccinations about 4 weeks apart and a third 6 months later.
 The protection is for at least 25 years perhaps life long.
 The hepatitis B vaccine can be combined with the vaccine against hepatitis A .

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 We've got Answers.
 Ask Phil

-Australia's Smartraveller has this advice about local travel in East Timor: check the security situation, road conditions and the possibility of military ope... read more »almost 5 years ago
+Australia's Smartraveller has this advice about local travel in East Timor: check the security situation, road conditions and the possibility of military ope... read more »about 5 years ago

 Olivia, my friend was pretty quick to get back to me, so: he recommends children should not be taken further afield than Dili (the capital) and then only for... read more »over 5 years ago